mongodb/specifications/source/transactions/transactions.md

 application will perform in the transaction.
 Therefore, we specify now that the readPreference must be checked per-operation.
 (However, we have not completely planned how read preference validation will behave in MongoDB 4.2.)

+*Update 28.Oct.20214*

+Note this section is retained in the spec for historical reasons and that the read preference in transactions must always be primary.

 ### Users cannot pass readConcern or writeConcern to operations in transactions

 For drivers that allow readConcern and/or writeConcern to be passed to a particular operation, If the driver did not